vekatze/neut/book/src/hello-external-world.md

 }
 ```

+We have used the file `(source-directory)/sample.nt` in the dependency until now.
 What if the file we want to `import` isn't at the root of the source directory?

-Suppose that the dependency `some-name` had contained a file `source/entity/item.nt`.
+Suppose the dependency `some-name` contained a file `source/entity/item.nt`.
 In this case, the file `item.nt` can be imported from `new-item.nt` as follows:

 ```neut
 import {
 - some-name.entity.item
 }
 ```

+We only have to add `.entity` to specify the path to the file.

 ## Importing Files in the Current Module